Matthew V. Hairford

 Earlier in his career with Conoco, Mr. Hairford was selected to participate in the Conoco Drilling Rig Supervisor Training Program in Houston, Texas.
 This program consisted of two years working a regular rotation as a drilling representative on rigs and as a drilling engineer in various domestic offices.
 Mr. Hairford began his career in 1984 with Conoco in a field production assignment in Hobbs, New Mexico.

 Mr. Hairford received his Bachelor of Science degree in Petroleum Engineering Technology from Oklahoma State University in 1984.
-He is an active member of the American Association of Drilling Engineers, the American Petroleum Institute and the Society of Petroleum Engineers.
+He is an active member of the American Association of Drilling Engineers and the Society of Petroleum Engineers.
+He is also a member of the board of the Texas Independent Producers and Royalty Owners (TIPRO).
 Mr. Hairford has also undertaken additional training through Stanford University’s Executive Education programs, including the Stanford Graduate School of Business flagship six week Stanford Executive Program.